Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

     - ☐ Yoneda and co-Yoneda
 - **Hierarchical architectures**
     - ☐ Multi-layer architectures
-- **Examples**
-    - ☑ Examples of various configurations in a free category
-    - ☐ Examples of various configurations in a non-free category

 |br|

 Below is an outline of *currently implemented* and *planned* **functionalities** (such as helper classes and utils):